1. High-Level Languages (Close to human language) (source code)

 Very difficult to write and debug due to binary.

-Compiler converts the whole source code into machine code at a once.
-Interpreter converts line by line.
+Compilers: Convert source code into machine code at a once.